 And at the same time, it never gets too scary, because of our main cast.
 Fred, Daphne, and Velma never get too scared of anything and usually think their way out of jams.
 There’s a calming influence with each of them.
 Shaggy and Scooby on the other hand are over-the-top cowardly and usually quickly come up with a uniquely cartoony method for getting free of the ghoul prior to its unmasking.
 The scares are never truly scary, because Scooby and Shaggy are silly.
 And there’s a laugh track, for Pete’s sake!

-For generations of kids, Scooby-Doo is probably their first encounter with horror of any sort.
+For generations of kids, Scooby-Doo was probably their first encounter with horror of any sort.
 And while the ghosts can get pretty freaky—maybe the best looking monster design is the terrifying Space Kook from season one, with his shriek of laughter—the show makes sure the audience knows it’s all fake.
 It wouldn’t be until the late ’90s direct-to-video movies where any of the supernatural threats actually were real; doughy guys in masks are pretty easy to beat, especially if the police are always nearby.
 There’s safety in repetition; the joy for viewers comes from the variety of the monsters and the rapidness of the silly gags.

 Just not Scrappy-Doo.